TREAD: Token Routing for Efficient Architecture-agnostic Diffusion Training: Acknowledgement

 \section{Acknowledgement}

-This project has been supported by the German Federal Ministry for Economic Affairs and Climate Action within the project “NXT GEN AI METHODS – Generative Methoden für Perzeption, Prädiktion und Planung”, the bidt project KLIMA-MEMES, Bayer AG, and the German Research Foundation (DFG) project 421703927.
-The authors gratefully acknowledge the Gauss Center for Supercomputing for providing compute through the NIC on JUWELS at JSC and the HPC resources supplied by the Erlangen National High Performance Computing Center (NHR@FAU funded by DFG).
+This project has been supported by the Federal Ministry for Economic Affairs and Energy (BMWE) within the project “NXT GEN AI METHODS - Generative Methoden für Perzeption, Prädiktion und Planung”, the project “GeniusRobot” (01IS24083) funded by the Federal Ministry of Research, Technology and Space (BMFTR), and the bidt project KLIMA-MEMES, and partially funded by the Horizon Europe project ELLIOT (101214398).
+The authors gratefully acknowledge the Gauss Center for Supercomputing for providing compute through the NIC on JUWELS/JUPITER at JSC and the HPC resources supplied by the NHR @ FAU Erlangen. {